LuckyMan23129/Flute/README.md

     use its digital power switch to completely power down the board during sleep, mitigating design inefficiencies.
 To prevent power leakage, I2C and ADC lines are also isolated during power down.
 The output of the capacitors is regulated using the onboard regulator. </div>

+<div align="justify"> The hardware goal of Flute is to convert commodity IoT development boards into battery-free EH devices.
+Flute’s software goal is to schedule tasks: (i.) as frequently as possible, while (ii.) accumulating an optimum charge level and (iii.) preserving system operation by throttling execution when environmental energy is lost.
+This requires a PnP power supply board and software support to manage energy usage. <div/>

+### 2.2.
+Flute Software

 <p align="center">
    <img width="650" alt="image" src="https://github.com/LuckyMan23129/Flute/assets/141725842/cdf80caf-2857-4250-a6d0-a94e76947a27">
 </p>